IoT-Lab-Minden/SwarmRob/README.md

 ENTRYPOINT ["/home/ros/startup.sh"]
 ```

-Afterwards, the researcher can compose the experiment by the defining an experiment definition file (EDF) that references the prior defined SDFs.
+Afterwards, the researcher can compose the experiment by defining an experiment definition file (EDF) that references the prior defined SDFs.
 An EDF is a subset of docker-compose adapted to specific requirements of robotics like the definition of required hardware, e.g. camera, laser scanner etc..
 The difference between docker-compose and SwarmRob is that the definition of devices is taken into account within the orchestration and allocation process.
 An example of a valid EDF is shown in the following code block.

 ```
 services: